 “Transitional Justice in Brazil” is a blog supported by the CELT program and the Stone Center for Latin American Studies at Tulane University.
-Professor Rebecca Atencio created and continues to oversee the blog, assisted by Tulane students Hilary Johnson (MA candidate, Latin American Studies) and Patrick Duffy (BA candidate, joint major in Spanish and Portuguese).
+Professor Rebecca Atencio created and continues to oversee the blog, assisted by Tulane students Hilary Johnson (MA candidate, Latin American Studies) and Vanessa Castañeda (PhD candidate, Latin American Studies).

 Queries may be sent to: transitionaljusticeblog1 at gmail dot com

 Founder of the blog Rebecca J. Atencio is an associate professor of Brazilian Cultural Studies at Tulane University.
 Author of Memory’s Turn: Reckoning with Dictatorship in Brazil (University of Wisconsin Press, 2014), she is currently completing a second book on Brazil’s national and local truth commissions.

 Nina Schneider holds a PhD in History from the University of Essex, UK, and is a Visiting Scholar at the Institute for the Study of Human Rights (ISHR) at Colombia University, New York.